 Yes, public transport in Myanmar is safe.

-The famous loop train line that runs from central to northern Yangon and back again is actually a FUN day out.
+The famous loop train line that runs from central to northern Yangon and back again is actually a fun day out.
 Buy your ticket, sit back, and watch locals hop on and off.
-You can hop on and off, too if you know where you’re going.
-Just don’t expect luxury – these trains are OLD.

 Long distance buses are another way of getting around the country and these range in quality.
 From luxury night coaches that serve free refreshments and have TVs in the headrests, to not so good buses that have one TV that plays the same Burmese music videos and soaps on loop (if you’re lucky).
 Riding a bus is always an experience, though.